 Fabricate, Deposit and Characterize Thin Films with KSV NIMA

-The KSV NIMA line of instruments is used for fabrication and characterization of advanced organized molecular thin films with controlled packing density.
+The KSV NIMA Langmuir & Langmuir-Blodgett troughs are top-of-the-line instruments used for creating thin film coatings with controlled packing density.

 KSV NIMA has the widest selection of Langmuir and Langmuir-Blodgett Troughs of various sizes and functions.
-The trough systems are modular with one frame capable of fitting multiple trough tops.
-The result is interchangeable solutions depending on the application.
-Custom troughs are also available upon request.
+The modular trough systems are designed a frame capable of fitting multiple trough tops.
+The result is a flexible, and interchangeable solutions for multiple applications.
+Troughs can also be customized upon request.

 The Langmuir and Langmuir-Blodgett techniques have unique advantages: